Institute of Information and Communication Technologies (ITACA)

 Three oral presentations

-During the conference, Joaquín Gracia Morán, Luis-J. Saiz Adalid and Juan Carlos Ruiz delivered several oral presentations focusing on the development of more reliable, robust and adaptable neural networks to critical environments.
+During the conference, Joaquín Gracia Morán, Luis-J. Saiz Adalid and Juan Carlos Ruiz delivered several oral presentations focusing on the development of more reliable, robust, and adaptable neural networks for critical environments.

 Joaquín Gracía Morán, ITACA researcher